Burchard-Tang/burchardtang.github.io/docs/projects.markdown

     <p class="project-date">August 2025</p>
     <hr class="solid">
     <p class="project-description">
-Created a 3D visualization of the time-independent Schrödinger equation solutions for hydrogen-like orbitals using GNU Octave.
+A 3D visualization of the time-independent Schrödinger equation solutions for electron orbitals using GNU Octave.
 By plotting probability clouds with scatter3, the project demonstrates how different quantum numbers shape electron orbitals.
 To build this, I studied calculus and differential equations, gaining a deeper understanding of boundary conditions and how they impact solutions to differential equations.
 This project enhanced my skills in mathematical modeling, numerical methods, and scientific visualization, while also strengthening my intuition for the physics behind quantum orbitals.</p>
     <img class="project-img" src="/burchardtang.github.io/images/Orbital322.png" alt="An image from the octave graphing of the d1 orbital">
     <p class="project-img-caption">Visualization of the <em>d₁</em> orbital as a 3D scatter plot.</p>
     <img class="project-img" src="/burchardtang.github.io/images/Orbital320.png" alt="The graphing of a d0 orbital">